aayushkatariaa/kaaj-assignment/VERIFICATION_REPORT.md

 The Loan Underwriting System has been fully implemented according to the original requirements with all core functionality working correctly.
 The system successfully:

-- Ingests PDF loan applications using AI (OpenAI GPT-4o or Gemini 1.5 Flash)
+- Ingests PDF loan applications using AI (OpenAI GPT-4o or Gemini 3 Flash preview)
 - Evaluates applications against multiple lender credit policies
 - Provides detailed match results with pass/fail criteria explanations
 - Offers extensible architecture for adding new lenders and criteria types